 Anyway, I got bit by the photography bug and decided to get a better camera when the semester was over since I used an old film camera and an old digital Canon point and shoot.
 I got a Konica Minolta Z6 and brought it to every car racing event I could since cars and motorsports are a huge passion for me I found that my newest hobby was the perfect mix.
 I started uploading my photos to a local forum full of race enthusiasts and after a couple of events, the owner of the site asked me if I wanted to shoot all year long at the race track but with the condition that I focused mostly on the people and social side of racing.

-I accepted and got my press pass and the first thing I did was getting on the track right were the action was, I just couldn’t just stand on the bleachers and pits shooting people.
-And that’s how it all started, some time later my dad helped me out and offered me to trade my camera for his Konica Minolta A200.
-Eventually I got hired by a local karting team and with the teachings of the owner, and now friend of the site I was shooting for, I saved and got my first DSLR, a Canon XTi.
+I accepted and got my press pass and the first thing I did was getting on the track right where the action was, I just couldn’t just stand on the bleachers and pits shooting people.
+And that’s how it all started, sometime later my dad helped me out and offered me to trade my camera for his Konica Minolta A200.
+Eventually, I got hired by a local karting team and with the teachings of the owner, and now a friend of the site I was shooting for, I saved and got my first DSLR, a Canon XTi.

 After that, I had the issue of not having a decent lens but the 18-55 kit lens.
 My friend, who I’m really grateful with, lend me his lenses when he could at the race track, at first a 75-300 that was just terrible but I had no choice, eventually, with his help, I got a Sigma 50-500mm f/4.5-6.3, which is still with me.
 Afterwards, I got a Canon 50mm f/1.8 a Canon 17-40mm f/4 L and a Canon 70-200mm f/4 L.